Adviser

 Using settings for plugins

-There are some plugins that may need general settings that will affect all the rules, for those cases you can pass options to plugins using the property settings
+There are some plugins that may need general settings that will affect all the rules, for those cases you can pass options to plugins using the property settings.

-To pass options to the plugin adviser-plugin-dependencies
+To pass options to the plugin adviser-plugin-dependencies for example, you can use:

 {